Pilar Pilapil

-Pilar Delilah Veloso Pilapil-Penas (born October 12, 1950) is a Filipino actress and beauty pageant titleholder.
+Pilar Delilah Veloso Pilapil-Peñas (born October 12, 1950) is a Filipino actress and beauty pageant titleholder.
 She was crowned as Binibining Pilipinas Universe 1967.
 She represented the Philippines at the Miss Universe 1967 pageant but was unplaced.

 In the 1970s, 1980s and 1990s her highly publicized life became the staple of the multimedia.

 Pilapil starred in Highly Acclaimed Films such as Kailan Ba Tama Ang Mali in 1985, Tinik Sa Dibdib and Nagkapasakit Kuya Eddie an outstanding feat she was nominated and won one award in the movie categories for FAP FAMAS and MMFF then Manila Film Festival in 1985 in 1988.

 She did the film Kailan Mahuhugasan Ang Kasalanan she continued to take a break and then came back with more movie projects such as Forever with Aga Muhlach and Mikee Counjangco and Tayo Na Sa Dilim and Bakit Ako Mahihiya in 1997.

 She went on to do a soap called Mulha Ng Buhay for Viva Television as a main antagonist of the television series.